Stopped Numbering Sequels

-- This makes us wonder what title Nintendo will come up for the 64th entry (if the series ever survive that long), considering we already got a Mario Kart 64.
+- One has to be curious what title Nintendo will come up for the 64th entry (if the series ever ends up having that many games), considering there's already a Mario Kart 64.

 - The Assassin's Creed franchise has gotten a little silly with this over the years:

 - After this, Ubisoft changed their minds and gave a number and a subtitle for Assassin's Creed IV: Black Flag, used to differentiate it as a Genre Shift pirate game.
 The protagonist was the grandfather of Connor Kenway and the setting is still North America, so it still made sense.

 - Then, as of 2014, the latest two games- Assassin's Creed: Rogue and the major new entry, Assassin's Creed: Unity- have seen Ubisoft just give up completely on the numbering system, with Rogue seen as a continuation of the North American/Kenway story but featuring a character, Shay Cormac, who is separate from the three Kenways, while the other game is set among a new cast in France during the Revolution and is a Next Gen overhaul moreover.
 Ubisoft has since stated that Unity is left unnumbered because it is a new beginning, and there are no plans to continue numbering Assassin's Creed titles.